nodatime/nodatime/www/unstable/userguide/offset-patterns.md

   When parsing, the other standard format patterns are tried one at a time.
 This is the default format pattern.
 - `G`: As `g`, but using `Z` for an offset of 0, as if it were Z-prefixed.
 (See below.)
 - `n`: Numeric with thousand separators.
-  This gives the number of milliseconds as an integer, including thousands separators.
+  This gives the number of seconds as an integer, including thousands separators.